MisterSkriver/dbAssignment2/README.md

 /mostnegative
 /mostpositive

-You can see the results by using a browser such as Chrome, FireFox and so on, or use a program such as Postman (https://www.getpostman.com) to make the GET calls.
+You can see the results by using a browser such as Chrome, Firefox and so on, or use a program such as Postman (https://www.getpostman.com) to make the GET calls.